Evaluation of Position-related Information in Multipath Components for Indoor Positioning: Results

-Fig.~\ref{fig:peb2DToA} shows the PEB over the floor-plan of the room for ToA and \vu{\Tp = 1}{ns}.
-Fig.~\ref{fig:peb2DToA}(a) indicates that the PEB neglecting path-overlap (cf. \eqref{eq:efim1}, where $\Tn=\Tp$ for an RRC pulse) is below \vu{10}{cm} for most of the area for just one physical anchor at position $\pind{1}^{(1)}$.
-The entire room is covered even though the anchor is partly not visible at the agent positions.
+Fig.~\ref{fig:peb2DToA} shows the PEB over the floor-plan for Multipath-Sync and \vu{\Tp = 1}{ns}.
+Figs.~\ref{fig:peb2DToA}(a) and (b) compare the simplified PEB neglecting path-overlap (cf. \eqref{eq:efim1}) with the full PEB considering it (cf. \eqref{eq:efim}).
+A single anchor is employed in both cases at position $\pind{1}^{(1)}$, yielding a PEB below \vu{10}{cm} for most of the area.
 One can clearly see the visibility regions of different VA-modeled MPCs encoded by the level of the PEB.
-If path-overlap is considered in the computation of the CRLB (using \eqref{eq:efim}), the adverse effect of room symmetries is observable, corresponding to regions where deterministic MPCs overlap, see Fig.~\ref{fig:peb2DToA}(b).
-In case of \emph{unresolvable} path overlap, i.e. the delay difference of two MPCs is less than the pulse duration $\tau\mpcidx - \tau_{\mpcidxsym'} \ll \Tp$, the information of the corresponding components is entirely lost (see Section~\ref{sec:CRLB_TOA}).
-Fig.~\ref{fig:peb2DToA} also shows error ellipses for several positions computed from (\ref{eq:PEB}).
-These ellipses represent the geometrically decomposed PEB with twenty-fold error standard-deviation.
-Fig.~\ref{fig:peb2DToA}(c) shows the PEB for the same parameters but for two anchors at $\pind{1}^{ (1)}$ and $\pind{1}^{(2)}$, considering path-overlap.
+A valid PEB is obtained over the entire room even though the anchor is partly not visible from the agent positions.
+If path-overlap is considered (Fig.~\ref{fig:peb2DToA}(b)) in the computation of the CRLB, the adverse effect of room symmetries is observable, corresponding to regions where deterministic MPCs overlap.
+In case of \emph{unresolvable} path overlap, i.e. the delay difference of two MPCs is less than the pulse duration $\tau\mpcidx - \tau_{\mpcidxsym'} \ll \Tp$, the information of the components is entirely lost (see Section~\ref{sec:CRLB_TOA}).
+The ellipses illustrate the geometrically decomposed PEB with 20-fold standard-deviation.

+Fig.~\ref{fig:peb2DToA}(c) shows the PEB with path-overlap for the same parameters but for two anchors.
 The error ellipses clearly indicate that the PEB is much smaller and the impact of path overlap has been reduced.